 - Higher-precision measurement of the mass and couplings of the Z boson: At the moment, our precision knowledge of the properties of the Z boson is generally accurate to the third decimal place.
 Most of the limitations are statistical, so improvement by another factor of 10 would require an increase of 100 in the total number of Z bosons studied.
-Since the LEP 1 program accumulated 20 M Z bosons, the goal for a next stage precision electroweak program would be 1 billion ( $10^9$ ) Z bosons or more ("GigaZ").
-The CEPC and FCC-ee reports envision collecting $10^{12}\ Z$ bosons ("TeraZ").
+Since the LEP 1 program accumulated 20 M Z bosons, the goal for a next stage precision electroweak program would be 1 billion109 Z bosons or more ("GigaZ").
+The CEPC and FCC-ee reports envision collecting 10^{12} Z bosons ("TeraZ").

 There are still gaps that limit the current power of precision electroweak measurements.
-The two most important are the values of the b and leptonic couplings of the Z. There is a longstanding 3 $\sigma$ discrepancy between the values of the leptonic polarization asymmetry $A\ell$ or the associated value of $\sin^2\theta_w$ measured from leptonic observables and from the b quark forward backward asymmetry at the Z, $A{BF}(b)$ [17].
-This could result from an anomaly in the $b_R$ coupling to the Z. The issue needs to be resolved experimentally.
-The quantity $R_b = \Gamma(Z \to b\bar{b})/\Gamma(Z \to \text{hadrons})$ is now known to 0.5% accuracy.
-This is a theoretically important quantity that tests the coupling of the $b_L$ quark (the SU(2) partner of the $t_L$ ) to a strongly interacting Higgs sector.
-The measurement of $R_b$ also limits deviations from the SM value in the $b_R$ couplings.
-Ideally, three quantities- $A{FB}(b)$ , $R_b$ , and $A_b$ , the polarization asymmetry in Z decay to b-should be remeasured and analyzed jointly [18].
-All of these issues can be addressed straightforwardly by increasing the total sample of Z bosons.
+The two most important are the values of the b and leptonic couplings of the Z. There is a long-standing 3 σ discrepancy between the values of $\sin^2 \theta_w$ measured from leptonic observables and from the b quark forward backward asymmetry at the Z, $A{BF}(b)$ [17].
+This could result from an anomaly in the b_R coupling to the Z. The issue needs to be resolved experimentally.
+The quantity $R_b = \Gamma(Z \to b\bar{b})/\Gamma(Z \to hadrons)$ is now known to 0.5% accuracy.
+This is a theoretically important quantity that tests the coupling of the b_L quark (the SU(2) partner of the t_L) to a strongly interacting Higgs sector.
+The measurement of R_b also limits deviations from the SM value in the b_R couplings.
+Ideally, three quantities- $A{FB}(b)$, R_b , and A_b , the polarization asymmetry in Z decay to b-should be remeasured and analyzed jointly [18].
+It is interesting to have absolute determinations of the leptonic couplings of the Z, independent of any anomalies in the quark couplings.
+At present, this is limited by the poor statistical precision (1%) in the measurement of the Z branching ratio to $\ell^+\ell^-$.
+This problem would be easily repaired by increasing the total sample of Z bosons.

 Improving the overall precision of Z pole measurements can improve the power of these measurements to constrain (or discover) physics beyond the SM.
 A factor 10 improvement in the current situation would require computation of the theoretical SM predictions at the 2-loop level, but fortunately this has just been completed [19].
 The extension of these calculations to the 3-loop level, as would be required for a TeraZ program, seems feasible but is beyond the current state of the art.
-The report [20] is optimistic about achieving this in the next decade with a dedicated effort.

-The improvement of precision electroweak measurements requires $e^+e^-$ beams to produce the Z boson as a resonance.
-Certain observables with high sensistivity to the electroweak parameters, in particuar, the polarization asymmetries in Z decay $A_b$ , $A_c$ , and $A\ell$ , can be measured directly only with polarized beams.
+This study requires e^+e^- beams to produce the Z boson as a resonance.
+Certain observables with high sensistivity to the electroweak parameters, in particuar, the polarization asymmetries in Z decay A_b , A_c , and A_l , can be measured directly only with polarized beams.